tobiasgwaaler/ansible-django/README.md

 Developed and tested on Ubuntu 12.04 LTS, but might work on other versions of Ubuntu (as well as other distros using apt).

+Disclaimer!
+This is an immature project and its documentation is incomplete.

 ## Security issues ##
 At this point using ansible-django to setup your server(s) will result in an insecure server:
 - SSH-access as ``root`` and ``postgres`` is permitted.